SABERGLOW/Clrd./README.md

 * Resetting the Image

 # Installation:
-You can either view/edit it on <a href="https://codepen.io/saberglow/pen/OJNypmg"> CodePen </a>, or download the files in "src" folder and edit them in your editor of choice.
+You can either view/edit it on <a href="https://codepen.io/saberglow/pen/OJNypmg"> CodePen </a>, or download the files in "Source" folder and edit them in your editor of choice.